aydrian/dominos-cli-workshop/workshop/part-8.md

 ### 🧑‍💻 Task: Add JSDoc for `getPaymentFromPrompt()` function

-All the command files still need to be documented but for now let's focus on just one function.
+All the command files still need to be documented, but for now, let's focus on just one function.
 Open the [`src/commands/order.ts`](../src/commands/order.ts) file and locate the `getPaymentFromPrompt()` function.
-Let's again have Tabnine generate the JSDoc string for us but this time we'll highlight the function and execute `/document-code` in the chat.
+Let's again have Tabnine generate the JSDoc string for us, but this time we'll highlight the function and execute `/document-code` in the chat.

-Once the documentation comments have been provided, you can click 'Insert' to update the code.
+Once the documentation comments have been provided, you can click Insert to update the code.

 Your result should look similar to the solution below: